• Skip to primary navigation

 Place cookies on a baking sheet lined with a parchment paper and pop them into a freezer for a few hours.
 After cookies have firmed, transfer them into a freezer bag.

-If you followed the above procedure, Viennese Sable will keep for 2-3 months in a freezer.
+If you followed the above procedure, Vienna Cookies will keep for 2-3 months in a freezer.

-Make them for Thanksgiving or Christmas and your guests will be delighted.
+Make these fun cookie for Thanksgiving or Christmas and your guests will be delighted.
 Great for cookie exchange too.

-• Hausfredunde (German Marzipan Cookies) - I could eat a dozen of these, so good!
+• Hausfreunde (German Marzipan Cookies) - I could eat a dozen of these, so good!

-• Joulotorttu (Finnish Christmas Cookies) - beautiful and perfect for Christmas cookie exchange or gift.
+• Joulutorttu (Finnish Christmas Cookies) - beautiful and perfect for Christmas cookie exchange or gift.

-• Trdelnik - Czech spit cake you can make without special equipment
+• Trdelnik - Czech spit cake you can make at home and without any special equipment.

 Recipe